-You are in priority need if you are responsible for children who normally live with you and who are:
+You are in priority need if you have dependent children who normally live with you and are either:

-- under 19 and in full-time education or training
+- aged under 19 and in full-time education or training

 Most homeless 16 and 17 year olds are entitled to accommodation and support from social services rather than the housing department of the council.